rwalroth/ProteinCNN/README.md

 function.
 Being able to train a machine learning algorithm on amino acid information, beyond simple sequence alignment, could allow for improved classification.

+### Problem Statement
+Protein sequence data is reported as sequence of one letter amino acid codes (A, W, V, etc.).
+These need to be converted into numeric arrays before they can be used to train NNs.
+Different NN architectures need to be evaluated for classification.

+### Metrics
+Amino acid sequences are converted to numeric arrays readable by neural networks.
+Multiple NN architectures are explored.

 ## File Description